 Choose to use the show as a tool to encourage your child to prevent suicide among their friends.
 Having an open and honest conversation about this challenging topic could save the life of your child or one of their friends.
 Remind your teen that suicide is preventable with the right mental health treatment.
 The resources that are available for suicide treatment are plentiful.

 Don't let your depression control your life.
-Call today and begin your healing journey with compassionate and confidential mental health care from a therapist in Raleigh, NC you can depend on.
+Call today and begin your healing journey with compassionate and confidential mental health care from a therapist in Charlotte, NC you can depend on.